JVDourado/Basic-Project/README.md

 # Basic-Project
 A Python basic project (Version 1.2)

-This is a python basic project, that I'm still workin on (and intend to transform it in a real big one)
+This is a python basic project, that I'm still workin' on (and intend to transform it in a real big one)

 What we have for now:
 - Main menu with the options: Math, Calendar, Game and Exit.
 - Math function is able to calculate addition, subtraction, multiplication, exponentiation and division.
 - Calendar function is able to navigate between calendars of previous years and the coming years based on input.
+- Game menu with the options: Guess the number and Tic tac toe

 Updates:
-- Game feature added to the project
+- Currency converter feature was added
-- Game menu has the options: tic tac toe and guess the number
+- Game menu has new options:  Roll the dice and Rock, paper or scissors
 - Code optimization
+- Some parts of the code were implemented with OO code

 Next updates:
 - Updates for the math menu
-- Last feature of the main menu
 - Object-Oriented code
 - Recursive functions